Can I See Any Doctor with Health Sharing?

 Do health sharing plans cover out-of-state doctors?

 Yes.
 Health sharing plans are not state-regulated like insurance and typically work nationwide.
-If your plan uses a PPO network (like Cigna or PHCS), you can find in-network providers in any state.
-Plans without network restrictions (like CrowdHealth) allow you to see any licensed provider in any state.
+Most plans allow any licensed provider in any state.
 This makes health sharing a good option for frequent travelers or people who split time between states.

 Why do negotiated network rates matter for health sharing?